swsnu/swppfall2017/README.md

   - Sep.
 18 : Additional description was added in HW1 description for guidance.
   - Sep.
 23 : Homework 2 is posted!
   - Sep.
 29 : Homework 2 due extended! :)
+  - Oct.
+10 : Homework 3 is posted.

 ## Assignments